Sega Saturn Architecture

 Virtua Fighter Remix (1995).

-So far we’ve been using individual regular quadrilaterals to form sprites and/or background layers.
+So far, previous examples used individual regular quadrilaterals to form sprites and/or background layers.
 But what if we group multiple irregular primitives and arrange them to form a more complex figure?
 This is how 3D models come to fruition.

-To put it in simple terms, classic 2D consoles like the Super Nintendo arranges their graphics (backgrounds and sprites) in quasi-rectangular areas.
-In some cases, such as with Mode 7, programmers can supply a rotation matrix to apply transformations over some of these areas.
-The Saturn, by contrast, allows defining 4-point quadrilaterals with arbitrary angles between their edges (Sega calls them ‘distorted sprites’).
-Then, the VDPs’ texture mapping capabilities paint the quadrilateral’s area with a texture, the latter is scaled to conform to the polygon’s shape.
+To put it in simple terms, classic 2D consoles like the Super Nintendo arrange their graphics (backgrounds and sprites) in quasi-rectangular areas.
+In some cases, such as with Mode 7, programmers can supply a rotation matrix to apply transformations to some of these areas.
+The Saturn, by contrast, allows developers to define four-point quadrilaterals with arbitrary angles between their edges - Sega calls them distorted sprites.
+Then, the VDPs’ texture-mapping capabilities paint the quadrilateral’s area with a texture, which is scaled to conform to the polygon’s shape.

-In terms of operations needed with a 3D game, the CPUs and SCU are assigned to formulating a 3D world and project it in a 2D space.
-Then, both VDPs are commanded to render it, apply effects and finally broadcast it on TV.
+In terms of operations required in a 3D game, the CPUs and SCU are tasked with formulating a 3D world and projecting it onto a 2D space.
+Then, both VDPs are commanded to render it, apply effects, and finally broadcast it to the television.

 Pixel processing